elastio/bon/website/docs/guide/into-conversions.md

 ## Types that qualify for an automatic `Into` conversion

-An automatic `Into` conversion in setter methods applies only for types that are represented by a simple path (e.g. `crate::foo::Bar`) or a simple identifier (e.g. `Bar`, `String`) with the exception of primitive types.
+An automatic `Into` conversion in setter methods applies only to types that are represented by a simple path (e.g. `crate::foo::Bar`) or a simple identifier (e.g. `Bar`, `String`) with the exception of primitive types.

 The following list describes the types that don't qualify for an automatic `Into` conversion with the explanation of the reason.